Tailor-make your trip to French Indochina

 This market is primarily used by Flower H’mong, who are known for their colorful and distinctive, traditional dress.
 It is also possible to stay overnight in a local community and experience rural life and customs at first-hand.

-At over 4,000 kilometres long, it is no exaggeration to say the Mekong is the lifeblood of the region, providing transport, food, energy, communication and a cultural focal point for millions of people living along its banks.
+At over 4,000 kilometers long, it is no exaggeration to say the Mekong is the lifeblood of the region, providing transport, food, energy, communication and a cultural focal point for millions of people living along its banks.

 The northern parts of the Mekong are incredibly scenic as it winds its way through the remote jungle-clad mountains of Laos.
-The best way to enjoy this part of the river is to take the two day boat trip from the Thai border to Luang Prabang.
+The best way to enjoy this part of the river is to take the two-day boat trip from the Thai border to Luang Prabang.

-Once the Mekong leaves Luang Prabang it continues south and for several hundred kilometres forms the border between Laos and Thailand.
+Once the Mekong leaves Luang Prabang it continues south and for several hundred kilometers forms the border between Laos and Thailand.
 It then flows into an area known as Si Phan Don, or the 4,000 Islands.
 The scenery here is flat but majestic, with ribbons of water embracing tiny island communities.